A topological characterisation of the Kashiwara-Vergne groups: Arrow diagrams and the Kashiwara--Vergne Lie algebras

 \begin{definition} Given a $w$-foam skeleton $s\in\calS$, let $\J(s)$ denote the graded complete $\mathbb{Q}$-vector space of $w$-Jacobi diagrams on the skeleton $s$, modulo the STU, AS, IHX, TC, VI, CP and RI relations shown in Figures~\ref{fig:relations on J}~and~\ref{fig:VICPRI} and briefly explained below. \end{definition}

 The convention for diagrammatic relations is that only the relevant part of the diagrams is depicted, and the rest of the diagrams is arbitrary, but the same throughout the relation.
 Importantly, the TC relation states that arrow Tails Commute along skeleton strands.
 The CP relation means that any arrow diagram with an arrow head immediately adjacent to a cap is zero.
 The VI relation states that an arrow diagram with a single arrow ending (head or tail) on the distinguished edge of a skeleton vertex is equivalent to the sum of the two arrow diagrams with the arrow ending on each of the two merging strands.
 This version of the VI relation applies when the non-distinguished strands of the skeleton vertex are both incoming or both outgoing.
 If their orientations are opposite, a sign is introduced.
-Note that the VI relation implies that an arrow diagram with $k$ arrows ending (heads or tails) on the distinguished edge of a skeleton vertex is equivalent to a sum of $2^k$ arrow diagrams where the arrow endings are split between the two non-distinguished edges in all possible ways.
+Note that the VI relation implies that an arrow diagram with $k$ arrows ending (heads or tails) on the distinguished edge of a skeleton vertex is equal to a sum of $2^k$ arrow diagrams where the arrow endings are split between the two non-distinguished edges in all possible ways.

-All of these relations are degree preserving and hence the quotient $\J(s)$ remains graded.
+All of these relations are degree-preserving and hence the quotient $\J(s)$ remains graded.
 The STU and TC relations in fact imply the AS and IHX relations; the latter are stated for convenience.
 We remark that the arrow diagram relations described arise from the relations of $\wf$ via the associated graded construction.
-For further information on this point, see \cite[Definition 3.8 and Proposition 3.9]{BND:WKO2} for a brief explanation.
+For a brief explanation of this point, see \cite[Definition 3.8 and Proposition 3.9]{BND:WKO2}.

 The collection $\J=\{\J(s)\}_{s\in\calS}$ assembles naturally into a linear circuit algebra where the operad of wiring diagrams acts on $\J$ by wiring together the skeleta and preserving the arrow graphs.